saitakturk/VocalSeparationAI/README.md

 # VocalSeparationAI
-This repo is self-learning project that the music and its local converted to relative spektograms, then using these spectograms, the vocal seperation AI is trained.
+This repo is self-learning project that the music and its vocal converted to relative spectograms, then using these spectograms, the vocal seperation AI is trained.

 ## Some Test Results ##